-Our PhD and MS programs meet the range of biostatistical career opportunities in academia, industry, and government.
+Our Doctor of Philosophy (Ph.D.) and Master of Science (M.S.) programs meet the range of biostatistical career opportunities in academia, industry, and government.
 Students have learning goals in five major domains: aptitude in statistical theory, proficiency in biostatistics methodology, adeptness in statistical computing, written and verbal communication, and community engagement.